■ Type A

 1. Pry open the transmitter cover.

 2. Replace the battery with a new battery (CR2032).
-When replacing the battery,
+When replacing the battery, make sure the battery position is correct.

 3. Install the battery in the reverse order of removal.